 Transmission and Distribution

-As of October 2020, there are ten General Electricity Transmission and Distribution Business licence holders, three Electricity Transmission Business licence holders and 34 Specified Electricity Transmission and Distribution Business licence holders.
+As of February 2022, there are ten General Electricity Transmission and Distribution Business licence holders, three Electricity Transmission Business licence holders and 35 Specified Electricity Transmission and Distribution Business licence holders.
+At the time of writing, were no Electricity Distribution Business licence holders.

-The main transmission and/or distribution network operators are the major utilities or their wholly-owned subsidiaries (and J-Power Transmission Network Co, Ltd).
+Main transmission and/or distribution network operators are the major utilities or their wholly-owned subsidiaries as well as J-Power Transmission Network Co, Ltd.

-Since 1995, Retail Electricity Business has been gradually liberalised.
-After full liberalisation of the retail electricity market in 2016, the number of Retail Electricity Business licences has grown significantly from 57 in August 2015 to 721 in May 2021.
+Since 1995, Electricity Retail Business has been gradually liberalised.
+After full liberalisation of the retail electricity market in 2016, the number of Electricity Retail Business licences has grown significantly from 57 in August 2015 to 737 in June 2022.
 Although most of them are investor-owned companies, there are some retail electricity suppliers owned by municipal governments.

 The Electricity Business Act does not provide any nationality requirement to obtain an electricity business licence or any restriction with respect to foreigners owning shares in an electricity business licence holder.

 However, under the Foreign Exchange and Foreign Trade Act (Act No 228 of 1949, as amended), a foreign investor may not invest in an unlisted power company or own 1% or more of the shares in a listed power company unless the foreign investor gives prior written notice through the Bank of Japan (BOJ) to the Ministry of Finance (MOF) and the Ministry of Economy, Trade and Industry (METI) of the foreign investor’s intent to do so or complies with the exemption scheme.